litesolutions/sonar-sslr-grappa/README.md

 what your language checks will subscribe to and perform checks upon the `Token` associated with this node (or its parent(s), sibling(s), child(ren) etc).

-There are two builtin mechanism with which you can produce an AST.
+The Sonar API provides two mechanisms with which you can produce an AST.

 ### Using a `LexerlessGrammarBuilder`

-In this method, an SSLR grammar takes upon itself to guide both the token/AST node production _and_ parsing of the input text.
+Using this method, an SSLR grammar takes upon itself to guide both the token/AST node production _and_ parsing of the input text.
 Using this method, terminals (that is, grammar rules which do not depend on any other rules) are sequences of text in the input.